MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/rddaniel/user-guide.rst

                 repo sync -j $(nproc) --fetch-submodules --force-sync

-  Note: The RELEASE_TAG can be found in the release notes, if obtained.
+  Note: The RELEASE_TAG can be found in the `Release Tags`_ section or from the release notes, if obtained.
 If a release note is not available, or if a RELEASE_TAG is not known, use "master" as the branch to checkout and pass it as the value to the "-b" parameter as shown in the commands below.

         ::